pentandra/lifepreserver/items/static/blog/putting-the-pieces-together-technology/index.md

   using open standards.
 * Practice is more important than tools.

-Research or scholarship, just like medicine, is not simply a matter of lining up tools into a usable workflow.
-We need to approach this problem in a systemic way, considering the many and various aspects of this new system, including production, governance, culture, economics, and technology.
-The problem is, we're researchers, and instead of just letting things happen the way most commons happen, we are trying to be informed by those who have studied commons, such as Ostrom, Bollier, [Helfrich]{lang=nl}, or Grear, and are attempting to build this thing, or at least organize it, deliberately.
-A member of the SCWG steering committee has commented that the Scholarly Commons is undertheorized, and one of the participants of this workshop commented that the Scholarly Commons is underpracticed.
-With both I would agree.
-Much of the time we're talking hypothetically, and we really don't know how all this will play out in reality.
-But I think it is good to act according to the understanding that we have to create this thing, let the understanding come from where it may.
-Even if we avoid some bumps by trying to apply what we learn from commoning theory, I'm sure we'll still experience enough trial and error throughout the process to feel that we're doing something good.
-And, of course we can't expect to figure all of this out in one workshop.
+As for my first bit of enlightenment, it was good to talk about current practices.
+So much of my time I spend thinking _if we could start over from scratch, what would the world look like?_ and I don't spend as much time thinking about the difficulties that others are facing of transitioning to this new world from the current system.
+For example, one participant was threatened with dismissal from her doctoral program if she chose to publish a paper open access.
+And that's just the resistance placed against the Open Access movement, which has been going on for many years now.
+Compared with the Open Access movement, the Scholarly Commons seems like it is from another millennium.
+As much as it sounds nice, and [as happy as it would be to work in this new world][happy place], the transition to new ways of working together is not going to happen overnight.
+It is not enough to know what our destination is---we also need to know how to get there from where we are now.

+Of course we can't expect to figure all of this out in one workshop.
 But we must address the right questions.
 And we need to have the right goal.

-Merging these results with some earlier thoughts shared in this essay, it may be the _commoning_---the practices, not the tools---that needs to be compliant.
-Bollier says that a commons consists not just of a resource (such as tools), but of a _community_ that manages a _resource_ by devising its own _rules, traditions, and values_.
-A commons is an active, living process---a dynamic, evolving social activity,[^Bollier-community] more deliberately known as <dfn id="def:commoning">commoning</dfn>.

-Here it is important to understand that, besides the logical fallacy that I described in [the first section][on gaps and systems], the only thing this exercise showed us is what is _common_ in the current paradigm, not necessarily what would be required in a _commoning paradigm_.
+Merging the results of this exercise with some of my earlier thoughts in this essay, it may be that the _commoning_---the practices, not the tools---is what needs to be compliant.
+Here it is important to understand that, besides the logical fallacy that I described in [the first section][on gaps and systems], this exercise was trying to illuminate what is _common_ among tool use in the current paradigm, not necessarily what would be required in a _commoning paradigm_.
 The exercise was designed to find _common patterns_, not patterns of commoning.
 While this was useful in some ways, it leaves more important questions unanswered, such as _is there a shared resource of the Scholarly Commons?
-If so, what is it? and who is the community that manages that shared resource?_ If we can't find answers to these questions, then we really have no way to know what any of the other questions are or whether any of the answers we come up with are right.
+If so, what is it? and who is the community that manages that shared resource?_ If we don't have answers to these more fundamental questions, then we really have no way to know whether any of the answers we come up with are right or even what any of the other questions are.
 Common and commoning are not the same thing, and a common practice does not a commons make.
 Yes, some existing tools align with practices that we would likely want to carryover into this new way of working, but looking back, I think the focus of this exercise was too narrow.
 If we had kept the discussion more abstract and focused on specific _practices_ rather than on specific tools, we may not have had the eventual disintegration of the main workshop track as so many of the participants left to join [other excellent discussions][ravi's blog post].
 Most of the tools we were studying in this exercise were designed for the research culture and technical infrastructures of the Global North and just [did not connect with many of the people][april's blog post] that we brought from around the world.
 But perhaps even a focus on specific practices would have been too narrow as well, and we should have taken a step back and discussed something else, such as the need for and approaches to global peer-production.
 Even so, I did not expect the participants to react this way, and I think this was an important negative result to obtain and from which we should learn.

-My thoughts on this, which are consistent with commons theory and echoed in [a blog post by Bruce Caron][collectives], is that a scholarly commons will form out of a need to understand something.
-People that actually care about certain knowledge will collect around a need to understand and a desire to care for and further that knowledge in order to satiate that need for understanding.
-This collective is the seed of a commons.
-Discussions will ensue that will establish rules, traditions, and values pertaining to how to deal with the shared resource of the commons, which will include the active and latent knowledge of that field of study.
-The subtractable resource of a scholarly commons is the latent knowledge that is revealed through contributions and discoveries within that field of study.
-Once a contribution is made, it cannot be made again in quite the same way, and once a new understanding is revealed to a collective, it cannot be discovered to that collective anew.
-Scholarly commons (plural) can form around any type of knowledge.
-A scholarly commons can be nested within another, either imitating the structure of the knowledge around which it was created, or more likely, around the type of need it is trying to fill.
-But whatever the structure of these commons, we need a standard technical mechanism to tie them together, so that they are mutually interoperable and beneficial.

 # The process is the product

 As I was sitting there in the workshop, thinking about all the above, the answer came to me slowly but clearly.
-Because the research processes were made explicit and studied this way, it allowed us to reason about, find patterns, and learn from them.
-The thought occurred that, well, what if we could look at the research process in more of a _functional_ way?
+A thought occurred that, well, had nothing to do with the exercise, except perhaps indirectly: because the research processes were made explicit and studied this way, it allowed us to reason about, find patterns, and learn from them.
+What if we could look at the research process in more of a _functional_ way?
 Isn't it the _process_ that needs to be open and replicable? _So why are we not publishing the research process, even across tools, as the fundamental scholarly output?_ If knowledge discovery happens sequentially for a researcher, _why are we not publishing the